Homological stability for automorphism groups: Examples

 \subsection{Braid groups and mapping class groups of surfaces}

 Let $\M_2$ denote the groupoid of {\em decorated surfaces} $(S,I)$, where $S$ is a compact connected surface with at least one boundary component and $I:[-1,1]\inc \del S$ is a parametrised interval in its boundary (as in Figure~\ref{surfacesum}(a)).
+The morphisms in $\M_2$ are the isotopy classes of diffeomorphisms restricting to the identity on a neighbourhood of $I$.
+Note that the mapping class group of $S$ identifies with the group of isotopy classes of homeomorphisms of $S$, see e.g.\ \cite[Sec.~1.4.2]{FarMar12}.
+We will here work with smooth surfaces, though allowing corners in their boundary, and sometimes represent mapping classes using diffeomorphisms and sometimes using homeomorphisms, depending on which is most convenient for a given construction.

-The morphisms in $\M_2$ are the isotopy classes of diffeomorphisms restricting to the identity on $I$.
-We will show below that connected sum induces a monoidal structure on $\M_2$ which is braided, and hence, by Proposition~\ref{braidandsym}, the associated category $\U\M_2$ is pre-braided.
+We will show below that boundary connected sum induces a monoidal structure on $\M_2$ which is braided, and hence, by Proposition~\ref{braidandsym}, the associated category $\U\M_2$ is pre-braided.
 This category satisfies H2, though not H1.
 Indeed, a pair $(A,X)$ satisfies local cancellation LC (and so, by Theorem~\ref{universal} (a), $\U\M_2$ satisfies LH1) if $X$ is orientable, but not if $X$ is non-orientable.
 In the latter case, LC only holds if we restrict to the subgroupoid $\M_2^{-}$ of non-orientable or genus 0 surfaces.
 We describe in the first section the monoidal categories $\M_2$ and $\M_2^{-}$, and give an alternative description of the associated categories $\U\M_2$ and $\U\M_2^{-}$ in the following section.
 We shall then show that these categories satisfy LH3 at $(A,X)$ in all the interesting cases, namely when $X$ is a cylinder or a punctured torus, or when $X$ is a M\"obius band and $A$ is any surface.
 For surface braid groups, we will also consider a subgroupoid $\cB_2$ of surfaces and ``braided morphisms''.